PHOENIX -- The father whose infant child died after being left in a hot car is now facing charges connected with his son’s death.

 "Do I get to say anything?"
 Gray asked near the end of the proceeding.

-The judge advised him to wait until he talked to his attorney.
+The judge advised that he wait until he talked to his attorney.